mahmoudparsian/data-warehousing/README.md

 # data-warehousing </br> Winter Quarter 2025 </br> January-March 2025

+Data Warehouse?

 		Where do you store a petabyte of data for  business intelligence?
 		A  data warehouse, that’s where.

 Skills you will develop:

 		Derive insights from data by
 		building analytical, managerial
 		and baseline technical skills.